awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-resize.md

 **Note**
 The AWS PV driver package should be updated before changing instance families\.
 For more information, see [Upgrading PV Drivers on Your Windows Instances](Upgrading_PV_drivers.md)\.

+1. \(Optional\) If you've configured your instance to use [static IP addressing](config-windows-multiple-ip.md#step1) and you resize the instance from a type that doesn't support enhanced networking to an instance type that does support enhanced networking you might get a warning about a potential IP address conflict when you reconfigure static IP addressing\.
+To prevent this, enable DHCP on the network interface for your instance before you change the instance type\.
+From your instance, open the **Network and Sharing Center**, go to **Internet Protocol Version 4 \(TCP/IPv4\) Properties** for the network interface, and choose **Obtain an IP address automatically**\.
+Change the instance type and reconfigure static IP addressing on the network interface\.

 1. Open the Amazon EC2 console\.

 1. \[Windows Server 2016\] Connect to your Windows instance and run the following EC2Launch PowerShell script to configure the instance after it is resized\.